mpizenberg/elm-test-rs/README.md

 ## Proof of concept TODOs

-- [ ] List all test module files.
+- [x] `examples/glob.rs` List all test module files.
 We must be able to expand globs passed as arguments.
 - [ ] Read and write a correct `elm.json`.
 Leverage zwilias/elm-json library for dependencies.
 - [ ] Make zwilias/elm-json offline capable by limiting constraints to installed packages.
 - [ ] Call the elm compiler binary (`std::process::Command`).